 MOST RECENT UPDATE:

-THE SUB-COMMITTEE VOTED 3-2 TO DENY THE PROJECT.
+THE CAPE COD COMMISSION VOTED 8-6 TO DENY THE LOWE’S PROJECT

 The Cape is a unique landscape defined by its remarkable natural resources, renowned beaches, and quaint, picturesque villages.
 It is a respite from the fast-paced, over-commercialized communities in other parts of Massachusetts.
 Currently, the historical village of South Dennis and the surrounding areas are under pressure from the wrong kind of development.